-We will later (→ p.??) study a small imperative programming language.
+We will later $(\Rightarrow p.??)$ study a small imperative programming language.

 22.5 Summary on Least Fixpoints

 We are interested in recursion because inductively defined sets and recursively defined functions are solutions to recursive equations.

-We cannot have general fixpoint operator $Y \implies p.498$, but we have, by conservative extension (\Rightarrow p.437), least fixpoints for defining sets.
+We cannot have general fixpoint operator $Y \rightarrow p.502$, but we have, by conservative extension (\Rightarrow p.440), least fixpoints for defining sets.

-There is an induction scheme (lfp induction (\rightarrow p.515)) for proving theorems about an inductively defined set.
+There is an induction scheme (lfp induction (\Rightarrow p.519)) for proving theorems about an inductively defined set.

-Restriction of F to set type (\Rightarrow p.501) (α set $\rightarrow \alpha$ set) means that least fixpoints are not generally suitable for defining functions . . .
+Restriction of F to set type (\Rightarrow p.505) (α set $\rightarrow \alpha$ set) means that least fixpoints are not generally suitable for defining functions . . .

 23 Well-Founded Recursion

 The Roadmap

-We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library (\rightarrow p.460).
+We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library (\rightarrow p.463).

-- Orders (→ p.464)
+- Orders (→ p.467)

-- Sets (→ p.473)
+- Sets (→ p.476)

-- Functions (→ p.483)
+- Functions (→ p.487)

-- (Least) fixpoints and induction (→ p.499)
+- (Least) fixpoints and induction (\rightarrow p.503)

 - (Well-founded) recursion

-- Arithmetic (\rightarrow p.571)
+- Arithmetic (\rightarrow p.577)

-- Datatypes (→ p.594)
+- Datatypes (→ p.600)

 Well-Founded Recursion

-After least fixpoints (p.499), well-founded recursion is our second concept of recursion (and fixpoint combinator).
+After least fixpoints (p.503), well-founded recursion is our second concept of recursion (and fixpoint combinator).

 Idea: Modeling "terminating" recursive functions, i.e. recursive definitions that use "smaller" arguments for the recursive call.

 23.1 Prerequisite: Relations

-We need some standard operations on binary relations (sets of pairs (\rightarrow p.453)), such as converse, composition, image of a set and a relation, the identity relation, . . .
+We need some standard operations on binary relations (sets of pairs (\Rightarrow p.455)), such as converse, composition, image of a set and a relation, the identity relation, . . .

 These are provided by Relation.thy 461 .

-This file should be contained in your Isabelle distribution.
-In Freiburg it is
+461 This file should be contained in your Isabelle distribution.
+Or, if you only have an Isabelle executable, you can find the sources here:

-/usr/local/isabelle/Isabelle/src/HOL/Relation.thy
+http://isabelle.in.tum.de/library/

 Relation.thy (Fragment)

 constdefs

-Somewhat similar to Fun.thy (→ p.483).
+Somewhat similar to Fun.thy (→ p.487).